C Container Collection (CCC)

 # New step allowing CCC to find the configuration header.

-target_include_directories(ccc PRIVATE
+target_include_directories(ccc PUBLIC

 )